ConnerNovicki/Genetic_Algorithm_Pathfinding/README.md

 Some optimizations are needed as well as interface.
 The process takes too long to run.
 I am going to change it to only show the most successful vehicle of every generation.

+NEED TO fix local maxima.
+Doesn't work properly yet.
+All help would be appreciated.